department-of-veterans-affairs/va.gov-team/products/va-notify/PO Transition Notes.md

 **Updates to Domo**

 **Funding/Billing**
 At the moment, all notifications sent by VA Notify (except for those funded by VHA) are being paid for by VA Notify.
+We DO NOT HAVE FAT POCKETS!!!
 * How we got here
   - At first we had business lines that wanted to use VA Notify purchase AWS credits.
   - They would fill out the Cloud Credit Purchase form, go through the 2237, FITARA process and funds would be allocate to the VA Notify Cloud Key ID
   - VAEC/ESCO no longer allows the purchase of Cloud Credits
-  - We tried to use the Franchise Fund, but since the
+  - We tried to use the Franchise Fund, but ran into a problem with OIT billing OIT

 **MHV on VA.gov**